Dangerous Devotions: Our Cheshire cat problem with the Beatitudes: So, how should the advantaged hear the Beatitudes?

 Who are “the poor in spirit”?

-The phrase, “the poor in spirit,” is often turned into “everyone,” since everyone is poor in spirit, that is we are all poor before God–you know, everyone is in spiritual poverty.
+The phrase, “the poor in spirit,” is often turned into “everyone,” since everyone is poor in spirit, that is, we are all poor before God–you know, everyone is in spiritual poverty.
 Well, that simply can’t work in this text.
 First, it doesn’t say that.
-Second, that would mean Jesus actually meant, “Blessed is everyone since everyone is spiritually poor, for theirs is the kingdom of heaven.”
-Either nothing radical about that or what's the point?
+Second, that would mean Jesus meant, “Blessed is everyone since everyone is spiritually poor, for theirs (aka everyone) is the kingdom of heaven.”
+Nothing radical about that.
+Or, what's the point?

 And by the way, you just can’t make the text say “Blessed is everyone who recognizes they are spiritually poor . . .” either.
 The text simply gives no hint or translative potential for that spin.
 You can read into it; read back into it.
-But that's not what Jesus said and no exegetical fancy-foot-work can turn what Jesus said into “everyone” or “everyone who recognizes . . .”
+But that's not what Jesus said and no exegetical fancy-foot-work (to protect and include the non-poor) can turn what Jesus said into “everyone” or “everyone who recognizes . . .”
 Sorry.
 Ain't in there to be had this way.

 Not by voting, but by my gathered-church says the Lord: Voting is not the church's weapon of choice to bring about change, the table is